rtek1000/MP3-TF-16P_V3.0/README.md

 - 2: The module may crash when data is being sent and the microcontroller is reset or reprogrammed.
 - 3: The RESET command does not work if the module is locked (see tip 2).
 - 4: To unlock the module, reset the power (It may be necessary to use a transistor in the power supply).
-- 5: An interval of around [200ms](https://github.com/ghmartin77/DFPlayerAnalyzer/issues/10) is required between commands.
+- 5: An interval of around [200ms](https://github.com/ghmartin77/DFPlayerAnalyzer/issues/10) is required between commands (longer than other models).
 - 6: Interval required after RESET command (or power initialization) (maybe 250ms) (LED lights up dimly).
 - 7: If the data pins (Busy etc) receive more than 3.3V, it can be passed on to the SD card power supply (It may damage the SD card).